Emilie Mechelin

-Emilie Mechelin (8 April 1838 — 22 December 1917) was a Finnish operatic soprano and pedagogue, notable among other things for being the first singing teacher of the Helsinki School of Music (later to become Sibelius Academy).
+Emilie Mechelin (8 April 1838 – 22 December 1917) was a Finnish operatic soprano and pedagogue.
+She was the first singing teacher of the Helsinki School of Music (later to become Sibelius Academy).

 Early life and education

-Johanna Sofia Emilie Mechelin was born to an upper-class family in Hamina, in the Grand Duchy of Finland, as the eldest of five children of Valtioneuvos ('Councillor of State') Gustaf Johan Mechelin and Amanda née Sagulin.
-One of Emilie's brothers is Leo Mechelin, who later became a notable economist, academic and statesman.
+Johanna Sofia Emilie Mechelin was born to an upper-class family in Hamina in the Grand Duchy of Finland, the eldest of five children of Valtioneuvos ('Councillor of State') Gustaf Johan Mechelin and Amanda née Sagulin.
+One of Emilie's brothers is Leo Mechelin, who later became an economist, academic and statesman.

-Emilie Mechelin trained in Paris in 1865-67 and 1869-70 under leading pedagogues of the time, including Pauline Viardot.
-In 1873-74 she was taught in Stockholm by Signe Hebbe.
+Mechelin trained in Paris in 1865–67 and 1869–70 under leading pedagogues of the time, including Pauline Viardot.
+In 1873–74 she was taught in Stockholm by Signe Hebbe.
 She also studied for a time in Germany.